HMarsafy/Problem-Solving/README.md

 # Problem-Solving
-## This repository contains all my submissions for problems on different Problem solving platforms.
+## This repository contains all my submissions on different Problem solving platforms.